 For the ricotta filling:

-- Mix cream cheese, ricotta, and sour cream in a large mixing bowl until very smooth.
+- Mix 1 ½ cups cream cheese, 1 ½ cups ricotta cheese and ⅔ cup sour cream in a large mixing bowl until very smooth.
 You can use a handheld mixer at low speed, or a wire whisk.
 If the cheese is at room temperature, mixing it by hand should not be a problem.
 We don't want to incorporate air into the batter.

-- Gradually add sugar and mix until it's well incorporated.
+- Gradually add ¾ cup sugar and mix until it's well incorporated.
 If using a handheld electric mixer, use it only until this part and at low speed.
 I use a whisk.

-- Add vanilla and lemon zest, stirring to incorporate well.
-The batter can have some ricotta pieces and that is fine.
-Especially if you only use a hand whisk.
+- Add 1 teaspoon vanilla and 2 teaspoons lemon zest, stirring to incorporate well.
+The batter can have some ricotta pieces and that is fine, especially if you only use a hand whisk.

 - Pour the mixture into the baked crust.
 It might be warm and that’s fine.